Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ## How to contribute to the background map

-The background maps are provided by Mapbox and Maptiler, which are based on OpenStreetMap.
-You can improve the map on [openstreetmap.org](https://www.openstreetmap.org/).
+The background maps are provided by external providers which are based on OpenStreetMap such as [Maptiler](https://www.maptiler.com/), [Stadia Maps](https://stadiamaps.com/), [Jawg](https://www.jawg.io/en/) and [Mapbox](https://www.mapbox.com/).
+You can improve OpenStreetMap data on [openstreetmap.org](https://www.openstreetmap.org/).
 You can learn how to map on [the official welcome page](https://www.openstreetmap.org/welcome) and on [LearnOSM](https://learnosm.org/).
-Keep in mind that they doen't update the map immediately so if you edit something on OpenStreetMap it may take some time to appear in the map.
+Keep in mind that these external providers doen't update the map immediately so if you edit something on OpenStreetMap it may take some time to appear in the map.

 ## How to report a problem in the etymology of an element